hettiger/larapress/CONTRIBUTING.md

 1. Duplicate the file `.env.example.php` and name it `.env.local.php`
 2. Apply your configuration
 3. Make sure you never commit this file.
 (It should be git ignored per default)
+4. If you want to use MySQL you'll also need to change the default database connection in `app/config/local/database.php`

 __Important: Have a look at the docs directory.
 Else you'll be missing some important instructions.__